-Robert H. Muriel began serving as the Acting Director of the Illinois Department of Insurance (IDOI) on March 11, 2019.
+Robert H. Muriel began serving as the Director of the Illinois Department of Insurance (IDOI) on March 11, 2019.
 Muriel practiced as a civil and commercial lawyer for more than 20 years representing small businesses and professionals in trials, appeals and arbitrations in state and federal courts.
 His core practice was civil and commercial litigation, including insurance coverage and bad faith claims, financial fraud claims, legal malpractice cases and consumer class action cases, including actions brought under the Fair Debt Collection Practices Act.
 Muriel was formerly President of the Hispanic Lawyers Association of Illinois and President of the Alumni Board of Governors for Loyola University Chicago School of Law.
 He also has served on numerous civic boards, including serving on the Board of Directors for the AIDS Legal Council of Chicago, Almost Home Kids and the Executive Committee for the Alliance of Bar Associations for Judicial Screening.
 He received his Juris Doctor from the Loyola University School of Law and bachelor’s degrees in accounting and finance from the University of Illinois at Urbana-Champaign.

 I am pleased to welcome you to the Illinois Department of Insurance.
 Our mission is:

 "To protect consumers by providing assistance and information, by efficiently regulating the insurance industry's market behavior and financial solvency, and by fostering a competitive insurance marketplace."

 Our vision here at the Illinois Department of Insurance is to:

 "Embrace efficiency and innovation to educate and protect Illinois insurance consumers and to encourage a vital and robust Illinois insurance market"